-- Continue to develop the Advanced Manufacturing, Healthcare, Energy, and Creative Industry sectors in collaboration with the State's Office of Economic Development and International Trade (OEDIT) - Continue to convene and invest in the City's identified targeted clusters and their supply chains, including: clean energy, water innovation, bioscience, technology (hardware design/ enterprise software), and uniquely Fort Collins (breweries, bicycle manufacturers, local food, arts & culture, etc.) - Refine and enhance City's direct assistance tools target a wide range of businesses with an emphasis on primary and support sector jobs - 4.
-Understand supply chain gaps and complementary businesses/industries to our economy - Participate in cross-functional teams to encourage policies, land use regulations, and other municipal activities that consider the impact on economic and employment activity in the community - 6.
-Provide educational opportunities and training workshops to support the 1099 workforce
+- 1. Continue to develop the Advanced Manufacturing, Healthcare, Energy, and Creative Industry sectors in collaboration with the State's Office of Economic Development and International Trade (OEDIT) - 2.
+Continue to convene and invest in the City's identified targeted clusters and their supply chains, including: clean energy, water innovation, bioscience, technology (hardware design/ enterprise software), and uniquely Fort Collins (breweries, bicycle manufacturers, local food, arts & culture, etc.) - Refine and enhance City's direct assistance tools target a wide range of businesses with an emphasis on primary and support sector jobs - 4.
+Understand supply chain gaps and complementary businesses/industries to our economy - 5.
+Participate in cross-functional teams to encourage policies, land use regulations, and other municipal activities that consider the impact on economic and employment activity in the community - 6.
+Provide educational opportunities and training workshops to support the 1099 workforce - Concentration of targeted industries and sectors measured by the location quotient - Unemployment rate compared to County and State - Workforce distribution within the labor shed - Percentage of residents that live and work in Fort Collins - New business formation by industry/sector

-- Sponsor, support, and promote incubation facilities and services, including Rocky Mountain Innosphere, Galvanize, and others. - Maintain relationships with top/growing employers with an emphasis on Targeted Industry Clusters and Sectors - Establish a customer relationship management tool- use the employer database to populate a system that can be shared between the City and regional partners - Expand the Business and Nonprofit Center's information clearinghouse to provide sophisticated, high quality industry and market information to small businesses and entrepreneurs - 5.
-Engage businesses and the community through a variety of methods (e.g., site visits, surveys, small industry stakeholder meetings, events) to understand needs - Assign EHO Staff to liaison with Workforce Center, SBDC, Front Range Community College, CSU, Innosphere, and others
+- Sponsor, support, and promote incubation facilities and services, including Rocky Mountain Innosphere, Galvanize, and others. - 2.
+Maintain relationships with top/growing employers with an emphasis on Targeted Industry Clusters and Sectors - 3.
+Establish a customer relationship management tool- use the employer database to populate a system that can be shared between the City and regional partners - 4.
+Expand the Business and Nonprofit Center's information clearinghouse to provide sophisticated, high quality industry and market information to small businesses and entrepreneurs - 5.
+Engage businesses and the community through a variety of methods (e.g., site visits, surveys, small industry stakeholder meetings, events) to understand needs - 6.
+Assign EHO Staff to liaison with Workforce Center, SBDC, Front Range Community College, CSU, Innosphere, and others - Layoffs and business relocations/reductions - Private investment in new manufacturing equipment (as measured by use tax receipts) - Output per capita (measure of productivity) in Target Industries and Sectors local workforce ees locally